bdesham/hitting-set/README.md

  :yellow #{"Tanzania" "Uruguay" "Saint Vincent and the Grenadines"}}
 ```

-Note that this is still a perfectly valid hypergraph!
+Note that what we have done is to convert a hypergraph into another bona fide hypergraph that contains the same information in a different form.
 The relationship between the hitting set and the set cover is that the hitting set of the first hypergraph above is a set cover for the second set, and vice versa.
 Inverting a hypergraph is easy and fast, so depending upon the situation, finding the hitting set may be easiest by inverting the hypergraph and then finding the set cover.

 ## Usage